This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 Specify the query expression to be used as criteria for selecting rows.

-, this procedure looks at the index tables to determine the expansion.
+When you include a wildcard, fuzzy, or soundex operator in text_query, this procedure looks at the index tables to determine the expansion.

 Wildcard, fuzzy (?), and soundex (!) expression feedback does not account for lazy deletes as in regular queries.

 Specify the name of the table used to store representation of the parse tree for text_query.
-You must have at least INSERT
+You must have at least INSERT and DELETE privileges on the table used to store the results from EXPLAIN.

 See Also: